Jusctsch5/dawg/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Running tests:
+Some of the tests only require dart.
+Some of the tests require flutter. flutter run .\lib\workout\test\announcer_test.dart

+# If the Announcer used is AnnouncerTts vs AnnouncerLog
+flutter run .\lib\workout\test\player_test.dart